• Stories and Events

 Sapo National Park’s Diverse Wildlife

-Sapo National Park is an adventurer's paradise and the epitome of ecotourism.
+Sapo National Park is a nature lover's paradise and the epitome of ecotourism.
 This biodiverse park is home to many small and medium-sized mammals, including seven species of duikers, pygmy hippos, and forest elephants.
 Ten-plus species of primates are also found here, including the Western Chimpanzees, Diana monkeys, and Western Black and White Colobus monkeys.

 Where to Stay in Sapo National Park